JoseRosique/minitalk/README.md

 <p>• The client takes two parameters:</p>
 <p>◦ The server PID.</p>
 <p>◦ The string to send.</p>
-<p>• The client must send the string passed as a parameter to the server.</p>
-<p>Once the string has been received, the server must print it.</p>
+<p>• The client must send the string passed as a parameter to the server.
+Once the string has been received, the server must print it.</p>
 <p>• The server has to display the string pretty quickly.
 Quickly means that if you think
 it takes too long, then it is probably too long.</p>
 <p>• Your server should be able to receive strings from several clients in a row without